microsoft/malmo/scripts/python-wheel/README.md

 In order to `pip3 install malmo` there are some environment and OS dependency requirements that have to be met:

-1. Java 8 musst be installed and the JAVA_HOME environment variable must be set up for Java8.
+1. Java 8 must be installed and the JAVA_HOME environment variable set up for Java8.
 2.  [git](https://git-scm.com/) should be installed and on your shell search path.
-3. MALMO_XSD_PATH must be set to where the XSD schema files are (more on this below).
+3. MALMO_XSD_PATH must be set to where the XSD schema files are located (more on this below).
 4. There are a few OS specific dependencies that must be pre-installed.

     *	For [Ubuntu Linux](https://github.com/Microsoft/malmo/blob/package/doc/install_linux.md) these are follows: